 Set out on a morning tour of Madrid’s elegant squares and leafy boulevards, exploring by coach and on foot.
 Visit the elegant Royal Palace before enjoying time on your own for lunch.
 In the afternoon, an art historian joins us for a visit to the world-renowned Prado Museum.
 Celebrate your journey at a festive farewell dinner this evening.

 After breakfast, transfer to the airport for your return flight.

 Price is per person, double occupancy.
-For a single room, add $1,400 in 2013 and $1,500 in 2014.
+For a single room, add $1,500 in 2014.
 Airfare is not included in the expedition cost.
-Economy airfare from New York to Lisbon and return from Madrid is from $1,005 (subject to change).
+Economy airfare from New York to Lisbon and return from Madrid is from $1,000 (subject to change).